Insights and Advice for Enabling More Efficient and Sustainable Construction

 Strong collaboration is essential for construction projects to remain within the budget.
 If different stakeholders aren’t working together, the whole project can face delays, bottlenecks, and miscommunications.
 This can eat into the project’s budget, especially when mistakes and rework require more unplanned time and materials.

-If everyone works together and collaborates, the project is much more likely to remain on track and within budget, problems will be corrected faster, and fewer surprises will impact the budget both during and after final completion.
+If everyone works together and is held accountable, the project is much more likely to remain on track and within budget, problems will be corrected faster, and fewer surprises will impact the budget both during and after final completion.

 In collaborative environments, everyone has a clear idea of what they need to do and how to do it.
 This starts with more efficient building and estimating practices to reduce waste.
 And less waste equals more significant profits.